envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A:: ...memory that is being allocated for each operation.

 Q:: What skills does the interviewer look for?
-A:: 1.Analytic Skills - How can you think through problems and analyze things? - (e.g. can you come up with alternatives to solve the problem?)
+A:: 1.
+Analytic Skills - How can you think through problems and analyze things? - (e.g. can you come up with alternatives to solve the problem?)
-2.Coding Skills - Do you code well, by writing clean, simple, organized, readable code? - (e.g. Big O)
+2. Coding Skills - Do you code well, by writing clean, simple, organized, readable code? - (e.g. Big O)
-3.Technical knowledge - Do you know the fundamentals of the job you're applying for? - (e.g. language JavaScript)
+3. Technical knowledge - Do you know the fundamentals of the job you're applying for? - (e.g. language JavaScript)
-4.Communication skills: Does your personality match the companies’ culture?
+4. Communication skills: Does your personality match the companies’ culture?

 Q:: What is the first step when approaching a problem in an interview?
 A:: When the interviewer says the question, write down the key points at the top and ensure you have all the details.